- Enrollment Advising

-Your staff adviser in 121 Gilman is available to guide you in course selection, completion of degree requirements, and other academic decision-making.
-Use these links to College of Chemistry degree requirements to plan your Fall 2018 schedule:
+Your college adviser in 121 Gilman is available to guide you in course selection, completion of degree requirements, and other academic decision-making.
+Use these links to College of Chemistry degree requirements to plan your Spring 2024 schedule:

-PLEASE NOTE: You will have an advising hold placed on your Fall 2018 enrollment if you fall into one of these categories:
+PLEASE NOTE: You will have an advising hold placed on your Spring 2024 enrollment if you fall into one of these categories:

 - Academic probation

 - Recently changed into CoC or were readmitted

 TO RELEASE THE HOLD:You must complete the Spring 2024 Planned Class Schedule at least five working days before your Phase 1 appointment.
 Please fill out the form associated with your adviser: